Providing for Pets in Your Will

 Alternatively, testators who may not wish for a Trust to be set up for the maintenance and upkeep of animals, may prefer to give a legacy to someone who will care for the animal after death.
 A consideration for the testator is, do they wish for this gift to be conditional upon looking after the animal or not?
 If it is a conditional gift, it puts the onus on the Executors to ensure that the animal is still alive.
 Is it worth also considering a substitute person who can care should the original beneficiary be unwilling or unable?

-For further information or discussion about providing for pets in your Will, please contact Wayne Barnett FCA MIPW STEP Affiliate on 26 600780, by email to firstname.lastname@example.org, or complete a contact form below and we will be in touch with you promptly.
+For further information or discussion about providing for pets in your Will, please contact Wayne Barnett FCA MIPW STEP Affiliate on 26 600780, by email to firstname.lastname@example.org, or complete the contact form below and we will be in touch with you promptly.